wunderwuzzi23/blog/content/posts/2021/spoofing-credential-dialogs.md

 In fact, one of the first programs I wrote when learning C, some 26 years ago, was a tool that mimicked the Novell Netware Login screen.
 I was amazed how simple this could be done.

 I was just learning about `printf` and `scanf` and put them to creative use.
-Obviously, I didn't use it for nefarious purposes, as I was and still am a curious person.
+Obviously, I didn't use it for nefarious purposes -  I was and still am a curious person.
 But I remember showing it to a few friends and got surprised reactions.

-In this post I we will go over three scenarios on how an attacker might trick users on Mac, Linux and Windows.
+In this post we will go over three scenarios on how an attacker might trick users on Mac, Linux and Windows.
 Given the commands, we can then also easily build detections for them.

 ### macOS: Spoofing a credential prompt using osascript